 State identity

-The oldest religions in Gabon are the ones that have developed locally through the country’s approximately 40 Bantu peoples, most of whom have inhabited the rainforests.
-These religions are referred to as “traditional” because they were created by non-literate peoples.
-Unlike Christianity and Islam, these belief systems have not been preserved through sacred scriptures but through oral traditions that evolved over many centuries.
-Gabon’s traditional religions have also featured secret initiation societies for both males and females.
-The elders of these organizations instruct initiates in the moral, physical, and intellectual knowledge and values of their respective peoples at different stages of development from adolescence to maturity.
+The oldest religions in Gabon are those developed locally by the country’s approximately 40 Bantu peoples, most of whom have lived in the rainforests.
+These religions are called “traditional” because they were created by non-literate peoples.
+Unlike Christianity and Islam, these belief systems have been preserved not through sacred scriptures but through oral traditions that evolved over many centuries.
+Gabon’s traditional religions have also included secret initiation societies for both males and females.
+Elders in these organizations instruct initiates in the moral, physical and intellectual knowledge and values of their peoples at different stages of development, from adolescence to maturity.
 Despite the presence of official Christian churches and Islamic organizations, these ancient religious norms still wield considerable influence over the ruling clans.

 No interference of religious dogmas